2016 shooting of Dallas police officers: Before the shooting

 According to an employment application made by Johnson seven months before his death, he worked in a Jimmy John's sandwich shop in north Dallas beginning in 2010, and took a position as a quality assurance worker at a Garland, Texas, truck plant in 2012.
 At the time of his death, Johnson was working as an in-home caregiver for his mentally disabled adult brother.
 Both men lived with their mother in her home.

 Johnson had no criminal record in Texas.
 However, the Mesquite Police Department documented an encounter with him in January 2011.
 According to the report, Johnson walked into their police station "visibly upset and...bouncing from side to side."
 He told an officer that a female friend had lied to him and that he had nowhere else to go.
 He also declined mental health treatment and claimed he was not a threat to himself or others.
 Johnson was eventually picked up from the station by a friend from his Army Reserve unit.

-The Veterans Health Administration released documents in August 2016 showing that Johnson had symptoms for posttraumatic stress disorder (PTSD) following his return from Afghanistan.
+The Veterans Health Administration released documents in August 2016 showing that Johnson had symptoms for post-traumatic stress disorder (PTSD) following his return from Afghanistan.
 He was not formally diagnosed with the condition, and doctors concluded that he presented no serious risk to himself or others.
 Johnson had sought treatment for anxiety, depression, and hallucinations, once telling doctors that he had experienced nightmares after witnessing fellow soldiers dying in explosions.
 Johnson also said that he would hear voices and mortars exploding; and that after returning to the U.S., he would be paranoid, suffer from lower back pain, and experience panic attacks a few times per week.
 For the latter condition, he recalled one incident at a Wal-Mart that required a police response.
 For his conditions, Johnson was prescribed several medications, including a muscle relaxant, an antidepressant, and anti-anxiety and sleep medication.